 Delaware renters in Wilmington, Dover, and the Newark university area often navigate apartment pet limits that a Fair Housing accommodation can address.
-For renters in Delaware, an emotional support animal letter is the document that keeps you and your animal together, even where leases say “no pets.”
+A valid emotional support animal letter, written by a Delaware-licensed professional, is what turns a no-pet lease into an approved accommodation.

 At QuickESALetter.org we keep the process simple and honest.
 You start with a short, free pre-screening, then meet by phone or secure video with a mental health professional licensed in Delaware.
 If an ESA is genuinely appropriate, they issue a signed letter on their letterhead with their Delaware license details — usually within 10–15 minutes.